apache/pulsar/site2/docs/reference-pulsar-admin.md

 |`-e`, `--entryId`|The entry id |0|

 ### `last-message-id`
-Get the last commit message id of topic.
+Get the last commit message ID of the topic.

 Usage
 ```bash